Treats symptoms of hay fever (allergic rhinitis). This medicine is a steroid.

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.

-- This medicine is for use only in the nose.
-Do not get any of it in your eyes, on the nasal septum (the wall between the two nostrils), or on your skin.
+- Only use this medicine in the nose.
+Do not get it in your eyes, on the nasal septum (the wall between the nostrils), or on your skin.
 If it does get on these areas, rinse it off right away.

 - This medicine comes with patient instructions.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.